1<?xml version="1.0" encoding="UTF-8"?>

 ·<div type="bibliography">

-420 <p>Reported in <bibl><ptr target="bib:ARIE1923-1924"/><citedRange unit="page">10</citedRange><citedRange unit="appendix">A/1923-24</citedRange><citedRange unit="item">3</citedRange></bibl> with description at <bibl><ptr target="bib:ARIE1923-1924"/><citedRange unit="page">93</citedRange><citedRange unit="section">3</citedRange></bibl>.
+430 <p>Reported in <bibl><ptr target="bib:ARIE1923-1924"/><citedRange unit="page">10</citedRange><citedRange unit="appendix">A/1923-24</citedRange><citedRange unit="item">3</citedRange></bibl> with description at <bibl><ptr target="bib:ARIE1923-1924"/><citedRange unit="page">93</citedRange><citedRange unit="section">3</citedRange></bibl>.
 Edited from inked impressions by C. A. Padmanabha Sastry (<bibl rend="omitname"><ptr target="bib:PadmanabhaSastry1975-1976_01"/></bibl>) with facsimiles but without translation.
-The present edition by Dániel Balogh is based on a collation of Padmanabha Sastry's edition with his facsimiles.</p>
+The present edition by Dániel Balogh is based on a collation of Padmanabha Sastry's edition with his facsimiles and with estampages preserved at the ASI (Mysore).
+No image of the seal is available.</p>

 · <listBibl type="primary">